DanH42/mc-control/README.md

 - `mc update dev`
     - Updates to the latest Development build
 - `mc backup`
     - Zips a copy of your world directory, and saves it to $base_dir/backups.
-Runs an S3 or GS backup if set up.
+Uploads to Amazon S3 if set up.
 - `mc status`
     - Returns the server's status (either "running" or "not running")